 (4) In this section a reference to the doing of anything includes a reference to the omission to do anything.

-[Section 17A inserted by No. 13 of 2015 s.
+[Section 17A inserted: No. 13 of 2015 s.
 5.]

 17. Regulations

 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.